mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 Notable features on the Corsair are large cargo doors and variable identification features.
 The large clamshell doors can open to reveal the entire cargo bay; the ship can accept a hundred-ton ship into its cargo bay.
-The ship has several centrally controlled identification features which can alter the shape and configuration of the ship at a moment’s notice – fi ns retract and or extend, modules appear or disappear and radio emissions alter frequency and content.
-The ship’s transponders can be altered to identify the vessel as having any of a variety of missions and identities.
+The ship has several centrally controlled identification features which can alter the shape and configuration of the ship at a moment's notice – fi ns retract and or extend, modules appear or disappear and radio emissions alter frequency and content.
+The ship's transponders can be altered to identify the vessel as having any of a variety of missions and identities.
 The Corsair is unarmored, relying on speed and firepower instead of staying power.